-&lt;sup>41 It should be recalled that they may also request a reorientation (Article 12).
+&lt;sup>32 As a reminder, they may also request a reorientation (Article 12).

-&lt;sup>42 Particularly for family allowances.
+Particularly for family allowances.

-&lt;sup>43 In the case of higher education alternating with work placement, a learning unit may be assessed as soon as it has been organised.
+&lt;sup>34 In the case of higher education alternating with work placement, a learning unit may be assessed as soon as it has been organised.